 In May 2015, we and a group of independent physicians filed a lawsuit in federal court to permit us to promote to healthcare professionals the use of Vascepa in patients with mixed dyslipidemia so long as the promotion is truthful and non-misleading.
 This use reflects recognized medical practice but is not covered by current FDA-approved labeling for the drug.
-Historically, FDA has considered promotion of drug uses not covered by FDA-approved labelling to be illegal off-label promotion, even if such promotion is truthful and non-misleading.
+Historically, FDA has considered promotion of drug uses not covered by FDA approved labelling to be illegal off-label promotion, even if such promotion is truthful and non-misleading.
 In August 2015, we were granted preliminary relief in the form of a declaratory judgment in this lawsuit.
-The court declaration permitted us to promote to healthcare professionals the FDA-reviewed and agreed effects of Vascepa demonstrated in the ANCHOR clinical trial and presentation of the current state of scientific research related to the potential of Vascepa to reduce the risk of cardiovascular disease including through use of peer-reviewed scientific publications of available data.
-In August 2015, we began to promote Vascepa to healthcare professionals as permitted by this court declaration and in March 2016, the parties obtained court approval of negotiated settlement terms under which the FDA and the U.S. government agreed to be bound by the court's conclusions from the August 2015 declaration that we may engage in truthful and non-misleading speech promoting the off-label use of Vascepa and that certain statements and disclosures that we proposed to make to healthcare professionals were truthful and non-misleading.
+The court declaration permits us to promote to healthcare professionals the FDA-reviewed and agreed effects of Vascepa demonstrated in the ANCHOR clinical trial and presentation of the current state of scientific research related to the potential of Vascepa to reduce the risk of cardiovascular disease including through use of peer-reviewed scientific publications of available data.
+In August 2015, we began to communicate promotional information beyond the MARINE indication to healthcare professionals in the United States as permitted by this court declaration and in March 2016, the parties obtained court approval of negotiated settlement terms under which the FDA and the U.S. government agreed to be bound by the court's conclusions from the August 2015 declaration that we may engage in truthful and non-misleading speech promoting the off-label use of Vascepa and that certain statements and disclosures that we proposed to make to healthcare professionals were truthful and non-misleading.
 While we believe we are now permitted under applicable law to more broadly promote Vascepa, the FDA-approved labeling for Vascepa did not change as a result of this litigation and settlement, and neither government nor other third-party coverage or reimbursement to pay for the off-label use of Vascepa promoted under the court declaration was required.

-Commercialization - United States
+Commercialization-United States

-We commenced the commercial launch of Vascepa in the United States in January 2013.
+We commenced the commercial launch of 1-gram size Vascepa capsules in the United States in January 2013.
 We commenced sales and shipments of Vascepa at that time to our network of U.S.-based wholesalers.
-We now market Vascepa in the United States through our sales force of approximately 150 sales professionals, including sales representatives and their managers.
-Commencing in May 2014, in addition to promotion by our sales representatives, no less than 250 Kowa Pharmaceuticals America, Inc. sales representatives began promoting Vascepa.
+We currently market Vascepa in the United States through our direct sales force of approximately 150 sales professionals, including sales representatives and their managers.
+Commencing in May 2014, in addition to Vascepa promotion by our sales representatives, no less than 250 Kowa Pharmaceuticals America, Inc. sales representatives began devoting a substantial portion of their time to promoting Vascepa.
 We also employ various marketing personnel to support our commercialization of Vascepa.
+In October 2016, in addition to the original 1-gram capsule size for Vascepa, we introduced a smaller 0.5-gram capsule size, the first and only 0.5-gram prescription omega-3 alternative available on the market, for the subset of patients who prefer a smaller capsule.
+The FDA-approved dosing for Vascepa continues to be 4 grams per day, and we expect that the majority of patients taking Vascepa will continue to be prescribed the 1-gram size Vascepa capsule.
+We also expect that the majority of new patients will be prescribed the 1-gram size Vascepa capsule.